OfficeDev/hands-on-labs/O3652/O3652-16-Create-and-test-your-add-in-on-a-Mac-or-iPad/Lab.md

 2. You might have to create the wef folder if it doesn't already exist.
 3. Type `open .` to open Finder
-4. Copy the `manifest-myHelloWorldAddin.xml` file from the root of the sample project folder to this folder.
+4. Copy the `manifest-<yourname>HelloWorldAddin.xml` file from the root of the sample project folder to this folder.
 5. Launch Excel [shortcut on the desktop].
 6. Go to the Insert tab and click on the My Add-ins drop-down.
 Click on the HelloWorld Add-in to open it Excel.